-'Game changer': Gladstone mayor's biggest goal in top job
+'Game changer': Gladstone mayor signs history making deal

 >>Gladstone council raises Aboriginal flag in historic event

-"This nation continue to deal with Torres Strait Islander and Aboriginal issues the same way, and these agreements aren't moving fast enough," Mr Mohamed said.
+"This nation continues to deal with Torres Strait Islander and Aboriginal issues the same way, and these agreements aren't moving fast enough," Mr Mohamed said.
 "This signing today is a game changer, it creates a new way of dialogue and decision making that Australia hasn't seen before."

 PCCC member Kerry Blackman said the agreement was about "restitution and restoration".